Giovanni Fattori: Early paintings (to 1860)

-In 1859 he won the competition for a patriotic battle scene, organized by the Concorso Ricasoli (national competition organized by the government of Bettino Ricasoli) with his painting Il campo italiano dopo la battaglia di Magenta (The Italian Camp at the Battle of Magenta) (completed in 1860–61).
+In 1859, he won the competition for a patriotic battle scene, organised by the Concorso Ricasoli (national competition organised by the government of Bettino Ricasoli) with his painting Il campo italiano dopo la battaglia di Magenta (The Italian Camp at the Battle of Magenta) (completed in 1860–61).
 The financial reward allowed him to marry Settimia Vannucci in July 1859 and to settle in Florence.

 Paintings in the middle period (1861–1883)

 Fattori's mature works represent a synthesis between the natural light of painting en plein air—painting with vivid but composed spots (macchia)—and the traditional method of composing large paintings in the studio, from sketches.

-During the period 1861–67 he stayed mainly at Livorno, to nurse his wife who had contracted tuberculosis.
-During this period he painted peasantry, themes from rural life and also some portraits, such as La cugina Argia.
-In these works he demonstrated his mastery of macchia technique, natural light and shade with their contrasting areas of broad colour, showing the formative influence of Giovanni Costa.
+During the period 1861–67, he stayed mainly at Livorno to nurse his wife, who had contracted tuberculosis.
+During this period, he painted peasantry, themes from rural life and also some portraits, such as La cugina Argia.
+In these works, he demonstrated his mastery of macchia technique, natural light and shade with their contrasting areas of broad colour, showing the formative influence of Giovanni Costa.

-In 1864 he submitted four more works to the Promotrice fiorentina.
+In 1864, he submitted four more works to the Promotrice fiorentina.
 In his landscape painting La Rotonda di Palmieri (Palmieri's round terrace) (1866), geometrical simplicity and colour have become a structural part of the painting.

-Late in 1866 he moved to a new and larger studio in Florence, to accommodate his larger historical canvases, as he still received commissions for epic battle scenes from the Italian unification (Risorgimento).
+Late in 1866, he moved to a new and larger studio in Florence to accommodate his larger historical canvases, as he still received commissions for epic battle scenes from the Italian unification (Risorgimento).
 A famous painting from this period is the Storming of the Madonna della Scoperta, an episode of the Battle of San Martino (1859).

 Following the death of his wife in March 1867, he spent the summer of 1867 in Castiglioncello with the critic Diego Martelli, the theoretician of the Macchiaioli.
 Working together with the painter Giuseppe Abbati on the same themes, he painted a number of landscapes en plein air and studies of rustic life and peasants working in market gardens.
-In these paintings he put particular emphasis on a bold design within a geometrical simplicity, and on an intense luminosity.
+In these paintings, he put particular emphasis on a bold design within geometrical simplicity, and on an intense luminosity.
 One of his paintings from this period is Pause in the Maremma with Farmers and Ox-cart (1873–75).

 Fattori received an award at the Parma exhibition of 1870 for his battle scene Prince Amadeo Feritio at Custoza.
-On a trip to Rome in 1872 he made studies for Horse Market at Terracina (painting destroyed) for which he received a bronze medal at the World Exhibition of Vienna in 1873 and again at the Philadelphia World's Fair in 1876.
-The trip also provided material for Roman Carts (1872-1873).
+On a trip to Rome in 1872, he made studies for Horse Market at Terracina (painting destroyed) for which he received a bronze medal at the World Exhibition of Vienna in 1873 and again at the Philadelphia World's Fair in 1876.
+The trip also provided material for Roman Carts (1872–1873).